AKS1996/VOCOWA/README.md

 # VOCOWA

-This is basic static trial using LIDAR
-The program was compiled on python 2.7.13
+VOCOWA(Voice Controlled Wheelchair Autonomous) is a SLAM project.
+It uses LIDAR for object detection Given code was compiled on python 2.7.13
 Make sure u have following python modules installed : pygame, numpy, PIL

 # Procedure